 We also recognize that parents are the ultimate experts on what makes their children tick.
 That’s one of the reasons we ask you to provide a full-face photo and some information about your child’s disability, as well as things that motivate your child.
 We create files for each participant that our spotters use to familiarize themselves with their assigned rider.

 To minimize distractions, families are requested to wait outside the gymnasium until it’s time for their session.
-In addition, parents and family members are required to stay in the entrance area of the building during their child’s session, unless permission is granted by the clinic director.
+In addition, parents and family members are required to stay in the entrance area of the building during their child’s session, unless permission is granted by the camp coordinators or floor supervisor.

 On the last several days of Bike Now!, parents should come prepared in comfortable clothing and running shoes.
 We might need you to help run along side your child while the spotter teaches you how to help your child become an independent rider.